FilmMarch 22, 2021

 Two weeks ago I quit computering altogether but here I am again.
 My resolution is to find something better to do with my time.
 Making website's can be a back pocket activity.
 What else am I good at?

 A few career switch ideas:

-- Advertising design: I feel like I'd be good at this but not convinced I'd really love it.
+- Branding/Advertising design: I feel like I'd be good at this but not convinced I'd really love it.